 If you haven't impregnated your sofa yet, you can still do so.
 But make sure to clean the sofa thoroughly before using any type of care product.
 Otherwise, you might create blotches.

-We recommend you vacuum your sofa every week, at low power and with the soft mouthpiece, to prevent the filling from shifting and the fibres being pulled out during vacuuming.
-If possible, you should move the cushions before vacuuming, so you also remove the dust that falls between and under the seat cushions on a daily basis.
+We recommend vacuuming your sofa every week to give your sofa the best conditions.
+Vacuum it with the soft nozzle and at low suction so that the filling does not move or the fibres pulled out during vacuuming.
+If possible, you should move the cushions before vacuuming, so you can also remove the dust that falls between and under the seat cushions on a daily basis.